On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Main Results for Autonomous Systems

+Since $F(x_\star)$ is Hurwitz and the condition {\bf C1} holds for all $x \in \rea^n$, as well as invoking the fact that basin of attraction is open \cite[Proposition 5.44]{SAS}, the preimage $\phi^{-1}(0)$ only contains a single isolated equilibrium.
+Hence, the function $\phi$ is injective on the entire basin of attraction of $x_\star$.
+Due to the exponential stability of the $z$-dynamics, there always exists a moment $t_\star$ such that $x(t) \in B_\varepsilon(x_\star)$ for $t\ge t_\star$ from any initial condition.
+Then, for all $x(0) \in \rea^n$ we have

+which can be upper bounded by a $\cal KL$ function of $|x(0) - x_\star|$ and $t$, thus obtaining the GAS.
+If $N$ is infinite, we may use $\tilde \phi$ to do a similar analysis. \end{proof}

-Note that the mapping $\phi(x)$ in Proposition \ref{prop:koopman} is a little different from the Koopman eigenfunctions, the former not requiring the diagonalisability of matrix $A$.
-Here we refer the mapping $\phi(x)$ as the Koopman mapping.
+Note that the mapping $\phi$ in Proposition \ref{prop:koopman} is a little different from Koopman eigenfunctions, since it does not require the diagonalizability of $A$.
+Here we call $\phi$ the Koopman mapping, which is usually referred as semiconjugacy in the dynamical systems literature.
+The connection between Proposition \ref{prop:koopman} and Lemma \ref{lem:koopman} is established by the PDEs \eqref{koopman_eig} and \eqref{pde:new}.
+If the matrix $A$ is diagonalizable with $A = T^{-1} \Lambda T$ and $N \in \mathbb{N}$, then $T\phi$ is a set of Koopman eigenfunctions associated with the eigenvalues $\lambda_1, \ldots, \lambda_N$.
+Note that the mapping $\phi$ identified in {\bf C1}-{\bf C2} is not unique, in contrast to the principal eigenfunctions used in Lemma \ref{lem:koopman}.

-\begin{remark} \rm {\bf C1$'$} implies the existence of a local inverse at each point, but not necessarily global, {\em i.e.}, it corresponds to an immersion rather than an embedding.
-In some cases we may want the stronger condition that $\phi(\cdot)$ has a left inverse $\phil$ with $\phil(\phi(x))=x$.
-In this case, it is an embedding.
-Note that both trivially hold if $\phi$ contains the original system states, i.e. $\phi(x)=[x^\top \phi'(x)^\top]^\top$ for some $\phi'$. \end{remark}
+\begin{remark} \rm The condition {\bf C1} implies the existence of a local inverse at each point, but not necessarily global, {\em i.e.}, it corresponds to an immersion rather than an embedding.
+The gap is that $\phi$ may be not proper in many cases due to $N \ge n$.
+In some cases we may want the stronger condition that $\phi$ has a left inverse $\phil$ with $\phil(\phi(x))=x$.
+Note that both trivially hold if $\phi$ contains the original system states, {\em i.e.}, $\phi(x)=\col(x, \phi'(x))$ for some $\phi'$.
+The existence of a Koopman mapping $\phi$ which satisfies the immersion condition is closely related to having a rectifiable dynamics \cite{KORMEZ2020,GOSPAL} such that it yields a local inverse. \end{remark}

-We are now in position to present the first main result.
+We are now in position to present the first main result of the paper.